 Regular leave rules will apply; employees may use workweek adjustment, accrued compensatory time or leave without pay.

 DHS staff should telephone their supervisor.
-You may also check www.okdhs.org.
+You may also check Office Status on

 No. Accrual of administrative leave by employees required to perform basic minimum services shall be limited to the hours of their regularly scheduled work periods, up to a maximum of 8 hours per day.
-Employees do not accrue administrative leave for work performed during overtime hours or on a holiday.
+Employees do not accrue administrative leave for work performed during overtime hours.

 No. That decision is based on where the employee works, not where the employee lives.